adamsorbie/unix_course-2020-02-14/README.md

 The file contains Charles Darwin's *Origin of species* in plain text.
 You can scroll up and down line-wise using the arrow keys or page-wise using the page-up/page-down keys.
-To quit use the key `q`.
-With pager programs you can read file content interactively, but sometimes you just want to have the content of a file given to you (i.e. on the *standard output*).
-The command `cat` (*concatenate*) does that for one or more files.
-Let us use it to see what is in the example file `two_lines.txt`.
-Assuming you are in the folder `unix_course_files` you can call
+To quit use `q`.
+With pager programs you can read file content interactively, but sometimes you just need the content of a file.
+The command `cat` (*concatenate*) does just that for one or more files.
+Let us use it to see what is in the example file `lorem_ipsum.txt`.
+Assuming you are still in the folder `unix_course-2020-02-14` you can call

 ```
-$ cat two_lines.txt
+$ cat lorem_ipsum.txt
 ```

 The content of the file is shown to you.
 You can apply the command to two files and the content is concatenated and returned:

 ```
-$ cat two_lines.txt three_lines.txt
+$ cat lorem_ipsum.txt lorem_ipsum_2.txt
 ```

 This is a good time to introduce the *standard input* and *standard output* and what you can do with it.
-Above I wrote the output is given to you.
-This means it is written to the so called *standard output*.
-You can redirect the *standard output* into a file by using `>`.
+You can redirect the *standard output* into a file by using the `>` operator.
 Let us use the call above to generate a new file that contains the combined content of both files:

 ```